ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/text-search/starts-with-search.dotnet.markdown

 * You can query for documents having a field that starts with some specified string.

 * By default, the string comparisons are __case-insensitive__.
-* To perform a Starts-With search that is __case-sensitive__ use DocumentQuery, see example below.
+* To perform a search that is __case-sensitive__ use DocumentQuery, see examples below.

 * In this page:
   * [StartsWith](../../../../client-api/session/querying/text-search/starts-with-search#startswith)